Antipatiy/slideButton/ReadMe.md

-This is sliding click button.
+This is the menu with the sliding click-button.

 SlideButton demo: https://antipatiy.github.io/slideButton/